alfille/eMission/src/firewall.md

   * regular port=80
   * secure port=443
 * couchdb database
-  * regular port=5984
   * secure port=6984

-Eventually we will close 5984 and redirect web traffic to secure.

 Log into the server console as root via ssh and your __*server_password*__